- Registration open from to

 Heinz Polsterer, Standardization & IPR Management, Deutsche Telekom (Austria)

 Judson Cary, VP Deputy General Counsel, CableLabs (USA)

-Moderator: Ryan Richardson, Director, Sterne, Kessler, Goldstein & Fox P.L.L.C.
-(USA)
+Chairman: Ryan Richardson, Director, Sterne, Kessler, Goldstein & Sterne, Kessler, Goldstein & Fox P.L.L.C (USA)

 Dr. Kai Brandt, Patente digitale / elektronische Systeme / Mobilitaet, AUDI AG (Germany)